dhruvupadhyay88/automated-coin-register/README.md

 # Smart Coin Register

-Saving grade 12 project where i made an automated coin register that can count coins and collect them as they enter.
-Utilized Arduino Mega microcontroller, LCD display, servo motor, numpad and IR sensors
+Saving grade 12 project where i made an automated coin register that can count coins as they enter and pool them together for collecting

 youtube video link: https://www.youtube.com/watch?v=YvldCx3j89k